la-ots/pelican/docs/foundation/brand-colors.md

 **Primary**

 The Primary color is the color most recognized and associated with a brand.
-In Pelican, the Primary brand color, `$primary`, is often used for the items below:
+In Pelican, the Primary brand color, `$primary`, is often used for the following items:

 - Text color for [Page Title](/components/page-title/)
 - Background color for [left sidebar](/components/app-screen/)
 - Button background color for the main action button in a [Button Container](/components/button-container/)

+**Secondary**

+The Secondary color is used to support the primary color.
+In Pelican, ``, is often used for the following items:

+- Supporting action buttons
+- Translucent overlay background colors
+- Background color of calls to action

 **Accent**